 Initially sentenced to death for the murder, Sirhan’s punishment was commuted to life in prison in 1972 after the California State Supreme Court declared the death penalty unconstitutional.

-Angela Berry, Sirhan's attorney, did not comment on the upcoming hearing but provided sentencing memorandums which focus on her client's youth at the time of the murder -- he was 24 -- and his childhood.
-Describing Sirhan as a Palestinian who became a refugee at age four, he "witnessed atrocities most of us only see in movies or in our worst nightmares" before emigrating to the US as a teenager.
+Angela Berry, Sirhan’s attorney, provided sentencing memorandums focusing on her client’s youth at the time of the murder – he was 24 – and his childhood.
+Describing Sirhan as a Palestinian who became a refugee at age four, he “witnessed atrocities most of us only see in movies or in our worst nightmares” before emigrating to the US as a teenager.

 If released on parole, Sirhan plans to live with his only surviving brother in Los Angeles, according to the filing.